CLINICAL EDUCATION AND TRAINING

 Training workshops emphasize the value of an interdisciplinary team approach to the assessment and treatment of older adults.
 Students participate in one or two-day workshops at selected facilities on the Eastern Shore.

-The Eastern Shore AHEC maintains three apartments for use by students who are doing their Rural Rotation on the Eastern Shore.
+The Eastern Shore AHEC maintains two apartments for use by students who are doing their Rural Rotation on the Eastern Shore.
 Each apartment is fully furnished, professionally cleaned bed linens, towels, bedspreads and kitchen towels are supplied.
 Pots and pans, coffee pot, vacuum cleaner, laundry detergent, soap and cleaners are on hand.
 Basically, all the student needs to bring are personal items and his/her own food.
 Each apartment is professionally cleaned before another student moves in.

 This townhouse has three bedrooms, two and a half bathrooms and can accommodate up to six students.